Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-redshift.md

 To optimize performance with data platform-specific configurations in <Constant name="cloud" />, refer to [Redshift-specific configuration](/reference/resource-configs/redshift-configs).

-To grant users or roles database permissions (access rights and privileges), refer to the [Redshift permissions](/reference/database-permissions/redshift-permissions) page or [Postgres permissions](/reference/database-permissions/postgres-permissions) page.
+To grant users or roles database permissions (access rights and privileges), refer to the [Redshift permissions](/reference/database-permissions/redshift-permissions) page.

 ## FAQs